facebookresearch/DPR/README.md

 The preprocessed data available for downloading also contains some extra attributes which may be useful for model modifications (like bm25 scores per passage).
 Still, they are not currently in use by DPR.

 You can download prepared NQ dataset used in the paper by using 'data.retriever.nq' key prefix.
 Only dev & train subsets are available in this format.
 We also provide question & answers only CSV data files for all train/dev/test splits.
-Those are used for the model evaluation since our NQ preprocessing step loses a part of original samples set.
+Those are used for the model evaluation since our NQ preprocessing step looses a part of original samples set.
 Use 'data.retriever.qas.*' resource keys to get respective sets for evaluation.

 ```bash